 Course Attendance and Absence Reporting

 Instructors are expected to establish and clearly communicate in the course syllabus attendance policies relevant to individual courses.
-Students should also review the general University policy for class attendance and absence reporting.
+Students should also review the general University information for class attendance and absence reporting.

-Current Purdue students who wish to CODO in to ECE should review the CODO guidelines found here.
+Current Purdue students who wish to CODO in to ECE should review the ECE CODO guidelines.